-University of Findlay is patrolled 24 hours a day by Campus Police and Campus Security personel.
+University of Findlay is patrolled 24 hours a day by Campus Police and Campus Security personnel.

 Campus walkways are illuminated at night, and a continual effort is being made to identify areas which need more lighting.

-halls are locked at 9 p.m., allowing for key access by residents
+Residence halls are locked at 9 p.m., allowing for key access by residents only.

 They are unlocked again at approximately 7 a.m.
 During non-visitation hours all guests of the opposite sex in a residence hall must be escorted by a resident of that hall.
 Lack of an escort helps identify those individuals who may not have any reason to be in the halls and who may cause a security problem.